Living-with-machines/lwmdb/docs/contributing.md

 ### Unexpected `lwmdb/static/css/project.css` changes

-At present running `docker compose` is likely to truncate the last line of `/lwmdb/static/css/project.css` which, can then appear as a local change in a `git` checkout:
+At present (see issue [#110](https://github.com/Living-with-machines/lwmdb/issues/110) for updates) running `docker compose` is likely to truncate the last line of `/lwmdb/static/css/project.css` which, can then appear as a local change in a `git` checkout:

 ```console
 Changes not staged for commit: